Reda Mansour: Literary career

 Mansour is the first non-Jewish poet in Israel to write exclusively in Hebrew.
 His short story "Jumblat in the Negev" has won the "Recommended Story" category of the "Ha'aretz" Annual Short Story Award in 1997.
 In addition, a collection of his poems is currently translated to Spanish and Portuguese.
 He is at work on a book of short stories.

-Reda Mansour has participated in poetry readings and Poetry festivals in Isfiya, Haifa, Tel Aviv, San Francisco, New York, Los Angeles, Seattle, Miami, Houston, New Mexico, San Salvador, Quito and Lisbon.
+Mansour has participated in poetry readings and Poetry festivals in Isfiya, Haifa, Tel Aviv, San Francisco, New York, Los Angeles, Seattle, Miami, Houston, New Mexico, San Salvador, Quito and Lisbon.

-Mansour participated in the Charleston's historic Piccolo Spoleto festival in June 2008.
+He participated in the Charleston's historic Piccolo Spoleto festival in June 2008.
 He held a reading of some of his acclaimed poetic works at Charleston's City Gallery at historic Waterfront Park.

-Reda Mansour was the international visiting poet at The Meacham Writers’ Workshop of the University of Tennessee in November 2009.
+Mansour was the international visiting poet at The Meacham Writers’ Workshop of the University of Tennessee in November 2009.

 Tender Leaves of Conscience

 This collection of Hebrew poems was written in various places around the world starting from 1998 during the author's studies in the KSG and ending in Portugal four years later.
 The poems are dedicated to nature and its effect on history and people.
 They blend together Arab and Jewish traditions and the multiethnic history of the Iberian Peninsula with some images of the modern American literature.
 They explore the relationships between people and places.
 The title of the book is the title of one of the poems that was written during a Cambridge spring mixing with the news of the massacres in the Balkans.
-Published by Sa'ar Publishing 2004, Cover design by Israeli renowned photographer Alex Levac.
+The collection was published by Sa'ar Publishing in 2004, and the cover design by Israeli photographer Alex Levac.